 Growing up, I always ate Thanksgiving dinner with my friends’ families since my own family never celebrated it — not because they weren’t thankful on that day, but because it was never a part of their culture.

 I loved watching the grand entrance of the turkey, steaming hot from the oven and being carved up at the table.
 I loved the green bean casseroles with French fried onions, the marshmallow-glazed sweet potatoes, and especially the Marie Callender’s pies.
 (Pecan was my favorite.)

 But most of all, I loved the cranberry sauce that came out of a can.
 It was so fun to see the jiggly relish scooped out of the can, ridges and all, plunked down into a serving dish, and sliced up into individual rounds.

-I still get nostalgic for that molded cranberry jelly, even though I now make my own and my palate has shifted to fancy-schmancy cranberry sauces with ginger and bourbon and other delights.
+I still get nostalgic for that molded cranberry jelly, even though I now make my own and my palate has shifted to fancier cranberry sauces with ginger and bourbon and other delights.

 I guess it’s the shape that I’m most fond of, being perfectly cylindrical with its signature ridges, and its appearance on the dinner table always brings me back to some of my favorite childhood memories.

-These days, I try to stay away from high fructose corn syrup as much as I reasonably can, so store-bought cranberry sauce is no longer an option on my Thanksgiving menu.
+These days, I try to stay away from high fructose corn syrup as much as I reasonably can, so store-bought molded cranberry sauce is no longer an option on my Thanksgiving menu.